zxdawn/Hyper-Landfill/README.md

 # Hyper-Landfill

+## Usage

-This repository provides the scripts and some of the data used in the "Global identification of solid waste methane super emitters using hyperspectral satellites" paper.
+This repository contains scripts and a selection of data used in the ES&T paper "Global Identification of Solid Waste Methane Super Emitters Using Hyperspectral Satellites."

-Input data are all saved in the zenodo Dataset called "Dataset for Global identification of solid waste methane super emitters using hyperspectral satellites".
+All input data are available in the Zenodo dataset titled ["Dataset for Global Identification of Solid Waste Methane Super Emitters Using Hyperspectral Satellites"](https://doi.org/10.5281/zenodo.13643544).

-Users can download the compressed file, extract it in the root directory, and rename to "data".
-Then, all the Jupyter Notebooks should work well.
+To use the data, download the compressed file, extract it into the root directory, and rename the folder to "data.".
+This will ensure that all Jupyter Notebooks run correctly.

+## Notebook structure

 - emission_summary.ipynb